Real-Time Privacy-Preserving Data Release for Smart Meters: Introduction

-A more sophisticated approach considers the use of Rechargeable Batteries (RBs) and Renewable Energy Sources (RES) in homes in order to modify the actual energy consumption of users with the goal of hiding the sensitive information \cite{kalogridis2010,tan2013,acs2012,zhao2014achieving,li2018information,giaconi2018,erdemir2019privacy}.
-Many of these works borrow ideas from the well-known principle of differential privacy \cite{dwork2008}, which seems to be better suited for fixed databases than for time series data \cite{asghar2017}.
-The main motivation to introduce the use of physical resources into the privacy problem comes from the observation that this approach does not require any distortion in the actual SMs measurements, which means that there is no loss in terms of utility.
-However, the incorporation of physical resources does not only make the problem more complex and limited in scope, but can also generate a significant cost to users due to the faster wear of the RBs as a consequence of the increased charging/discharging rate \cite{giaconi2018privacy}.
+More sophisticated approaches consider the use of Rechargeable Batteries (RBs) and Renewable Energy Sources (RES) in homes in order to modify the actual energy consumption of users with the goal of hiding the sensitive information~\cite{kalogridis2010,tan2013,zhang2016cost,sun2017smart,li2018information,giaconi2018}.
+The main motivation to introduce the use of physical resources into the privacy problem comes from the observation that this strategy does not require any distortion in the actual SMs measurements, which means that there is no loss in terms of utility.
+However, the incorporation of physical resources may not only make the problem more complex and limited in scope, but can also generate a significant cost to users due to the faster wear and tear of the RBs as a consequence of the increased charging/discharging rate~\cite{giaconi2018privacy}.
 On the other hand, the required level of distortion for a specific privacy goal in a realistic scenario in which the attacker threatening privacy has only partial information is still an open question.
-Thus, the need and convenience of these solutions is questionable.
-As a matter of fact, in this work, we show that under some conditions the privacy-utility trade-off may be much less severe than expected.
-However, it is important to note that these approaches are complementary to the ones based on distorting the power measurements rather than alternative.
-Thus, for simplicity, we assume that no RBs and/or RESs are available and distortion is the only mean to achieve a desired privacy level.
+Thus, the need and convenience of these solutions is still questionable.
+However, it is also important to note that these approaches are complementary to the ones based on distorting the power measurements.